-We are pleased to present the Annual Comprehensive Financial Report (ACFR) of the Mid-Ohio Regional Planning Commission (MORPC) for the year ended December 31, 2023.
-The MORPC Finance Team has prepared this report according to generally accepted accounting principles (GAAP) applicable to government entities.
-The management of MORPC is responsible for and affirms the adequacy of the agency's internal accounting control and the completeness of the material presented in this report.
+We are pleased to present the Annual Comprehensive Financial Report (ACFR) of the Mid-Ohio Regional Planning Commission (MORPC) for the year ended December 31, 2022.
+This report has been prepared by the MORPC Finance Team according to generally accepted accounting principles (GAAP) applicable to governmental entities.
+The management of MORPC is responsible for and aftirms the adequacy of the agency's internal accounting control and the completeness of the material presented in this report.
 The report will be available on MORPC's website at www.morpc.org.

-Management's discussion and analysis (MD&A) follows the independent auditor's report and provides a narrative introduction, overview, and analysis of the basic financial statements.
+Management's discussion and analysis (MD&A) immediately follows the independent auditor's report and provides a narrative introduction, overview and analysis of the basic financial statements.
 The MD&A complements this letter of transmittal and should be read in conjunction with it.

-MORPC, established in 1969 as the successor to the Franklin County Regional Planning Commission under authority granted by Ohio Revised Code Section 713.21, is a regional planning commission comprising local governments in Central Ohio.
-Serving as the planning agency for the region, MORPC plays a pivotal role in the region's planning commission.
-In 2023, our membership included 78 political subdivisions located in and around Delaware, Fairfield, Franklin, Hocking, Knox, Licking, Logan, Madison, Morrow, Perry, Pickaway, Ross, and Union Counties, Ohio.
-Additionally, MORPC operates an associate membership program with 8 participating regional organizations.
-As the federally designated Metropolitan Planning Organization (MPO) for the urbanized Columbus area, MORPC's influence extends far and wide.
+MORPC was created in 1969 as the successor to the Franklin County Regional Planning Commission under authority granted by Ohio Revised Code Section 713.21.
+MORPC is a regional planning commission made up of local governments in Central Ohio.
+MORPC also serves as the planning agency for the region.
+In 2023, membership included 78 political subdivisions located in and around Delaware, Fairfield, Franklin, Hocking, Knox, Licking, Logan, Madison, Morrow, Perry, Pickaway, Ross and Union Counties, Ohio.
+In addition, MORPC has an associate membership program with 8 participating regional organizations.
+MORPC is the federally-designated Metropolitan Planning Organization (MPO) for the urbanized Columbus area.

-The Commission, the policy-making body of the organization and the oversight board, is composed of representatives appointed by the member entities (171 seats as of December 31, 2023).
-MORPC, a political subdivision of Ohio and a non-profit organization exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code, is proud to have its employees as members of the Ohio Public Employee Retirement System.
+The member entities appoint representatives (171 seats as of December 31, 2023) who make up the Commission, which is the policy-making body of the organization, and the oversight board.
+MORPC is a political subdivision of Ohio and is also a non-profit organization exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
+MORPC employees are members of the Ohio Public Employee Retirement System.

-In accordance with Governmental Accounting Standards Board (GASB) Statement No. 14, The Financial Reporting Entity, Statement No. 39, Determining Whether Certain Organizations are Component Units, an amendment of GASB Statement No. 14, Statement No. 61, Omnibus-an amendment of GASB Statements No. 14 and No. 34, and Statement No. 80, Blending Requirements for Certain Component Units-an amendment of GASB Statement No. 14, MORPC is not considered a component unit of the Franklin County financial reporting entity because:
+In accordance with Governmental Accounting Standards Board (GASB) Statement No. 14, The Financial Reporting Entity, Statement No. 39, Determining Whether Certain Organizations are Component Units, an amendment of GASB Statement No. 14, Statement No. 61, Omnibus-an amendment of GASB Statement No. 14, Statement No. 61, Omnibus-an amendment of GASB Statement No. 80, Blending Requirements for Certain Component Units-an amendment of GASB Statement No. 14, MORPC is not considered a component unit of the Franklin County financial reporting entity because:

-- MORPC is a separate legal entityestablished under Section 713.21 of the Ohio Revised Code ("ORC"); - Franklin County holds only 12 of 171 seats on MORPC's governing board;
+- MORPC is a separate legal entity, established under Section 713.21 of the Ohio Revised Code ("ORC"); - Franklin County holds only 12 of 171 seats on MORPC's governing board;